awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_secure_spring_app/Readme.md

       });

-**NOTE**: There are other JS and CSS files located in the Github repository that you must add to your project.
-Ensure all of the files under resources are included in your project.
+**Note**: There are other CSS files located in the Github repository that you must add to your project.
+Ensure all of the files under the resources folder are included in your project.

 ## Setup the RDS instance

-In this step, you create an Amazon RDS MySQL DB instance that maintains the data used by the *AWS Tracker* application.
+In this step, you create an Amazon RDS MySQL DB instance that maintains the data used by the AWS Tracker application.

-#### Setup a MySQL DB instance
+#### To setup a MySQL DB instance

 1. Sign in to the AWS Management Console and open the Amazon RDS console at https://console.aws.amazon.com/rds/.
 2. In the upper-right corner of the AWS Management Console, choose the AWS Region in which you want to create the DB instance.
 This example uses the US West (Oregon) Region.